shasw94/social/README.md

 To run the project in development mode, you will require Node.js, and npm
 - Node.js
 - npm
+- bcryptjs
+- jsonwebtoken
+- axios
+- zod

 ## Getting Started

-First, run the development server:

-Firstly, clone the repository and then install all the packages required by executing the following command in the root directory
+Firstly, clone the repository and then install all the packages required by executing the following commands in the root directory of the project

 ```bash
 git clone https://github.com/shasw94/social.git